-The responsibility is elsewhere, never with the abuser, the State, who the battered person always returns to: “I know that Israel needs the IDF, and I know that being a part of it is important in the big picture.“
+The responsibility is elsewhere, never with the abuser, the IDF draft, who the battered person always returns to: “I know that Israel needs the IDF, and I know that being a part of it is important in the big picture.“

 The belief that the abuser is omnipresent and omniscient (in this case holy or godly), is in that same sentence.

 Her solution?
-You can’t ever fault the IDF itself and call it an evil institution.
-You can’t repudiate years of education meant to make you believe the State is a holy entity.
+You can’t ever fault the draft itself.
+You can’t repudiate years of education meant to make you believe the word of a politician that you must be drafted is a holy word.
 So you disconnect from yourself.
 Stay in the marriage, become emotionally detached…a ghost of yourself…

 …the biggest challenge – the one nobody prepares you for – of being in the army is staying out of it, mentally and emotionally.